frconor-ebook/meditations/_posts/2025-05-20-presence-of-god.md

 He grants us the grace sometimes of feeling His presence.
 He desires that we should speak to Him as your most beloved friend.
 Tell Him about your feelings.
 One saint used to say, "Lord, I\'m fed up.
 I\'m tired."
 We share with Him the deep things that are going on in our heart.

 "Without waiting for you to come close to him, he hastens towards you," we're told, "when you seek his love, and he presents himself to you, granting you the graces and remedies that you need.
-He only waits for one word from you in order to show you that he is beside you and wants to listen to you and console you" (St. Alphonsus Liguori, *How to Converse with God*).
+He only waits for one word from you in order to show you that he is beside you and wants to listen to you and console you" (Alphonsus Liguori, *How to Converse with God*).

 We\'re told in the Psalms, "His ears are towards their cry" (Ps.
 34:15).